Information: YAKINDU Traceability Is Now itemis ANALYZE

 Figure 1: Example representation of linked artifacts

-YAKINDU Traceability offer many possibilities, including representing and analyzing existing links, creating new links and exposing broken and missing links.
+YAKINDU Traceability (now itemis ANALYZE) offer many possibilities, including representing and analyzing existing links, creating new links and exposing broken and missing links.
 However, YT is not an agile project management tool, and certainly not a ticket system: tools such as Jira are best for this.
 So in agile projects it’s desirable to have a combination of the two approaches, to make a requirement’s current status visible and to ensure traceability across all requirements.

 Linking project management and traceability